 Retirement planning is something everyone needs to think about.
 After all, these are decisions that will determine your standard of living when you’re older and which dreams you will be able to fulfil.
 In Switzerland, there is a system for retirement planning known as the three-pillar system.
 It works like this:

 - The first pillar (state pension) consists of old-age and survivors’ insurance (AHV), invalidity insurance (IV), supplementary benefits and a fund for loss of earned income.
 The idea behind these provisions is to ensure that pensioners, disabled people and surviving dependants have enough money to live on and are not impoverished.
 This is why it is mandatory.

-- The 2nd pillar (occupational pension) allows you to continue enjoying your usual standard of living when you retire.
+- The second pillar (occupational pension) allows you to continue enjoying your usual standard of living when you retire.
 It consists of your occupational pension (under the Occupational Pensions Act (OPA)) and accident insurance (under the Accident Insurance Act (AIA)) and is mandatory for people in employment.

-Let’s take a closer look at the pension fund in the context of the 2nd pillar – as this is a vital part of your personal retirement funds.
+Let’s take a closer look at the pension fund in the context of the second pillar – as this is a vital part of your personal retirement funds.